OpenBB-finance/OpenBB/website/content/sdk/guides/advanced/changing-sources.md

 - FinancialModelingPrep
 - EODHD

-Also note that some sources allow you to use certain variables while other won't allow you to do so.
-For example `YahooFinance` doesn't provide your with quarterly data whereas `AlphaVantage` does.
+Also note that some sources allow you to use certain variables while other do not.
+For example, `YahooFinance` doesn't provide you with quarterly data whereas `AlphaVantage` does.
 Therefore, `quarterly=True` can not be used in combination with `source=YahooFinance`.